UCB-stat-159-s23/hw03-Group14/contribution_statement.md

 Question 06: Done by Daniel Jang

-Outputs: Done by Jessica Chen and Zilin Zhang
+Outputs: Done by Jessica Chen and Zilin Zhang and Daniel Jang